Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 ### Greenspace percentage
 **[Global Coverage]** <br />
 The `greenspace_pct` function calculates the percentage of greenspace coverage within a specified buffer distance.
 This function is inspired to estimate overall green space land use within a given area.
 If you do not provide a `greenspace_layer`, the function will retrieve greenspace features from osmdata.
-The retrieved features are selected from categories such as leisure, nature, and land use.We followed the OSM Green space access ITO map classification scheme to select the green spaces.
+The retrieved features are selected from categories such as leisure, nature, and land use.
+We followed the OSM Green space access ITO map classification scheme to select the green spaces.
 Details of the class can be found at: https://wiki.openstreetmap.org/wiki/Green_space_access_ITO_map

 We generally considered the following criteria:
 1. The feature represents an area.